Some questions are always asked, so this is the best place to get the answers right away

 You can pay the parking charge notice online or through our 24 hour NPM payment website or alternatively by completing the payment slip on the parking charge notice and sending a cheque or Postal Order all payments must be made (cleared funds) within the 14 days to ensure the 40% discount and sent to the address below.
 Should you require a payment receipt complete the attachment at the back of the PCN along with your payment.

 Please call our payment line during office hours on (01604) 588342.
-A £2.70 banking charge applies to online and telephone payments.
 It is important to quote your PCN reference number when making any payment.

 I am a Blue Badge holder, am I exempt from the terms and conditions?